 What Is the Bombay Stock Exchange?

 BSE is the first stock exchange in Asia and encompasses a platform where small and medium enterprises trade equities in low volume.
-BSE had a market capitalization of over US$5 trillionas of May 24, making it the biggest stock exchange in India.
+BSE had a market capitalisation of over US$5 to $5.5 trillion as of May 26, making it the biggest stock exchange in India.
 This was a huge achievement for BSE and for the Indian stock market.
 This can attract more eyes to the equity market of India.

 Key Differences Between NSE and BSE